mtcliff/Rental-Listings/README.md

 median.py: Computes median rent for given town and number of bedrooms

 Levenshtein.ipynb: de-duplicate listings data using Levenshtein distance for text comparison.
-WARNING: not tested, does not work in its current form
+WARNING: not tested, contains errors in its current form